-Nearly a quarter-century after its original release, Empire Records is in the news again.
-In early April, Deadline reported that a stage version of the 1995 cult hit is being developed for Broadway, with an eye toward a 2020 debut, to mark the film's 25th anniversary.
-The premise of Allan Moyle’s Generation X movie staple is pretty straightforward—a group of teenagers working in an independent record store try to combat a corporate chain from taking it over—but it connected with audiences in a deep (and lasting) way.
-Featuring rising stars Liv Tyler, Renée Zellweger, and Ethan Embry, the movie was released on September 22, 1995 to barely any fanfare.
+The premise of Allan Moyle’s Gen X movie staple Empire Records is pretty straightforward—a group of teenagers working in an independent record store try to combat a corporate chain from taking it over—but it connected with audiences in a deep (and lasting) way.
+Featuring rising stars Liv Tyler, Renée Zellweger, and Ethan Embry, the movie was released on September 22, 1995, to barely any fanfare.
 Somehow, years later, fans discovered it and have helped keep its memory alive.
 Here are some “damn the man” facts about the movie.

 The film grossed just $293,879.
 Originally, Warner Bros. planned to release the film in 1250 theaters on September 22, 1995, but the studio wasn’t happy with the film, so they didn’t promote it in any way—no ad campaign, no big Hollywood premiere.
 The $10 million film, which only screened in 87 theaters, grossed $180,286 in its first week, but by the second weekend, it was practically out of theaters.
 (The film went wider in October but only grossed $16,645 more.)
 Out of 280 films released in 1995, Empire Records ranks as the year’s 236th highest grossing movie.
 It’s not the bottom, but it’s pretty close.

 The soundtrack, which only featured 16 out of 50 songs used in the movie, cracked the top 100 Billboard charts and spawned two hit songs.
 The Gin Blossoms’s “Til I Hear It From You” was written by band members Jesse Valenzuela and Robin Wilson and musician Marshall Crenshaw.
-The song peaked at number five on the Billboard chart and was the Gin Blossoms’s first song to enter the top 20.
-Edwyn Collins’s “A Girl Like You” was also a hit, peaking at number seven on Billboard’s Modern Rock Tracks chart.
+The song peaked at No. 5 on the Billboard chart and was the Gin Blossoms’s first song to enter the top 20.
+Edwyn Collins’s “A Girl Like You” was also a hit, peaking at No. 7 on Billboard’s Modern Rock Tracks chart.
 On 2012’s Record Store Day, a vinyl edition of the soundtrack was released.

 In the movie, Zellweger performed the song with Coyote Shivers.
 During an interview with Consequence of Sound, Shivers explained why the version he and Zellweger sang in the movie isn’t the one that appeared on the soundtrack.
 Apparently the record company didn’t want it on the soundtrack, and the music supervisor thought the song was too loud.
 But when the song’s producer declined to remaster it, the supervisor picked “the rough mix that was meant just for playback while filming.
 And the label put it as the last song on the record on the original pressing,” Shivers said.

 In hindsight, it would have made sense for Jolie to play the shaved-head and suicidal Deb, a role that eventually went to Robin Tunney.
-Producer Alan Riche described Jolie as being “a force of nature,” and considered her for the other female roles but “she was just too much.”
+Producer Alan Riche described Jolie as being “a force of nature,” and considered her for the other female roles but, as Buzzfeed put it, “she was just too much.”
 Which begs the question: Would Jolie have actually shaved her head like Tunney did in a scene?

 Ethan Embry remembered it differently, though.
-“I don’t remember him coming out [to North Carolina],” he told The Wrap.
+“I don’t remember him coming out [to North Carolina],” the actor, who played Mark, told The Wrap in 2015.
 “I remember seeing him at an audition and I remember smoking a cigarette with him while we were both waiting to go in.
 I had totally forgotten that he was out there until people started talking about it again.”

 Originally, producers wanted Billie Joe Armstrong from Green Day to play the role, but his touring schedule wouldn’t allow for it.
-Shivers, who at the time of casting was in his late 20s, got picked to play the teen Berko.
-In 2015, Shivers told Consequence of Sound he lied about his age because the producers wanted a teenager to play the role and “I looked young anyway.”
-Shivers said the producers later found out that he was Liv Tyler’s stepdad at the time (he is only 12 years older than Tyler), which exposed him for his real age.
+Shivers, who at the time of casting was in his late twenties, got picked to play a teenage character named Berko.
+In 2015, Shivers told Consequence of Sound he lied about his age because the producers wanted a teen to play the role and “I looked young anyway.”
+Shivers said the producers later found out that he was Liv Tyler’s stepdad at the time (he’s only 12 years older than Tyler), which exposed him for his real age.
 That, and him getting car insurance in North Carolina with the over-26-years-old rate.